debsahu/pydatascience/README.md

-# Docker Image Template for Scietific Data Fitting
+# Docker Image Template for Scientific Data Fitting

 To use this image, include this line in your Dockerfile: